 - Your topic is what your presentation should be about.
 This seems obvious, but unless you keep a clear idea of the message you are trying to convey, it is easy to go off on a tangent, and lose the clarity of your presentation.

-- Time limit again seems obvious, but you will be kept to time, and you need to prepare for this.
+- Your time limit again seems obvious, but you will be kept to time, and you need to prepare for this.
 If you are asked to deliver a short presentation, keep this in mind as you do your background research to avoid doing unnecessary amounts of reading.
 You only have a certain amount of time you can spend on your preparation, make sure you use your time wisely.

 - Your audience is key to how you deliver your presentation.
 You need to consider what they already know, what they need to know, and the type of language that is appropriate for your delivery.